-The Golden Gate Bridge in northern San Francisco comprises of two well known National Historic Landmarks i.e. the Fort Mason and The Presidio and also a number of upscale neighborhoods like the Pacific Heights, the Marina District and Cow Hollow.
-It is also known to have some of the city’s most beautiful sceneries and natural environments that still remain highly intact.
+The Golden Gate Bridge in northern San Francisco comprises two well known National Historic Landmarks i.e. the Fort Mason and The Presidio and also several upscale neighborhoods like the Pacific Heights, the Marina District, and Cow Hollow.
+It is also known to have some of the city’s most beautiful sceneries and natural environments that remain highly intact.
 Roughly, The Golden Gate Bridge is bounded by San Francisco Bay on its west and north and California St and Lake St to the south while Van Ness Ave lies to the east.
-Basically, it connects the district with the Marin County across this Bay to its north.
+It connects the district with the Marin County across this Bay to its north.

 The Golden Gate Bridge is one of the hottest attractions in California and you will be amazed by the ample attractions available here.
-Some of the most notable attractions include the pristine and highly beautiful natural landscapes of Presidio, Victorian architecture, Golden Gate Bridge and the man made marinas.
-Places such as the Fort Mason and Presidio are home to some interesting attractions like museums, modern offices and historical as well as sandpipers, fox squirrel and coyotes.
+Some of the most notable attractions include the pristine and highly beautiful natural landscapes of Presidio, Victorian architecture, the Golden Gate Bridge, and the man-made marinas.
+Places such as the Fort Mason and Presidio are home to some interesting attractions like museums, modern offices, and historical as well as sandpipers, fox squirrel, and coyotes.

 Make sure that the visit The Six Gallery as it is the place where the well known Six Gallery reading happened.
 Many highly reverend writers and poets have a great association with this place like Gary Synder, Alan Ginsberg, Michael McClure, Philip Lamantia, Jack Kerouac, and Philip Whalen.
 Unfortunately, you won’t be able to visit the Gallery as it has closed and you will still be able to visit the site of the watershed event.